Musical Games and Movement Activities for Instrumental GroupsComments Off on Musical Games and Movement Activities for Instrumental Groups

 - Conducting.
 Students should be able to conduct the beat as rest of class plays known song or rhythmic pattern.

 - Echo clapping/playing.
-The teacher claps or plays a bar of rhythm (using only elements known consciously by the students) and the students play the rhythm back (on one given note) then clap it back while saying the rhythm names.
+You clap or play a bar of rhythm (using only elements known consciously by your students) and they play the rhythm back (on one given note).
+They then clap it back while saying the rhythm names.
 This is a form of instant rhythmic dictation.

 Here are a couple of great games that work well with ensembles: